Academic Calendar - 2024

 Antirequisite(s): Ontario High School SBI4U or equivalent, Biology 0010, any university-level Biology course.

-Prerequisite(s): registration in a Preliminary Year program at Brescia University College.
+Prerequisite(s): Registration in a Preliminary Year program.
 Pre-or Corequisite(s): Biology 0011A/B strongly recommended.

 Extra Information: 2 lecture hours, 3 laboratory/tutorial hours.